allseedsjr/rickAndMortyApp/README.md

 This avoids additional network requests and provides immediate feedback.
 The trade-off is that search results are limited to the pages loaded during the current session rather than the complete remote character catalog.

-### Episode request on Details
+### Episode request and persistence on Details

 Most character information is passed from Home to Details.
 Only the first episode information is fetched remotely.

 This prevents an unnecessary character request when opening Details while still retrieving the episode name, code, and air date from their source endpoint.
+Episode responses are cached by ID and reused while their TTL remains valid.

 If the episode request fails, the remaining character information stays available.